-Services Pricing Basis Price Submitted PRELIMINARY PLAN PHASE: 9 Services provided during the Preliminary Plan Phase as specified in Exhibit A to the Agreement and as defined in Exhibit H to the Agreement.
+Services Pricing Basis Price Submitted PRELIMINARY PLAN PHASE: Services provided during the Preliminary Plan Phase as specified in Exhibit A to the Agreement and as defined in Exhibit H to the Agreement.
 FIXED PRICE TO COMPLETE THIS PHASE > \$ WORKING DRAWINGS PHASE: Services provided during the Working Drawings Phase as specified in Exhibit A to the Agreement and as defined in Exhibit H to the Agreement.
-FIXED PRICE TO COMPLETE THIS PHASE > \$ CONSTRUCTION PHASE: Price as percentage Price in dollars CMR's Fee (Including all profit and overhead), which is stated as a dollar amount but which is determined as a percentage of the Direct Cost of the Work This does not include the direct cost of construction (Direct Cost of the Work), but shall cover all the CMR's costs associated with providing its Services (excluding General Conditions) during the Construction Phase as (Expressed as a percent of the Direct Cost of the Work.)
-(Multiply the percent at left by the Judicial Council's Estimated Direct Cost of the Work in the RFQ/P The Direct Cost of the Work will be adjusted per the final total of direct costs as agreed by the Judicial Council and the successful respondent prior to the Construction Phase. % \$ 2.
+FIXED PRICE TO COMPLETE THIS PHASE > \$ CONSTRUCTION PHASE: Price as percentage Price in dollars CMR's Fee (Including all profit and overhead), which is stated as a dollar amount but which is determined as a percentage of the Direct Cost of the Work This does not include the direct cost of construction (Direct Cost of the Work), but shall cover all the CMR's costs associated with providing its Services (excluding General Conditions) during the Construction Phase as specified in Exhibit A to the Agreement.
+The Direct Cost of the Work will be adjusted per the final total of direct costs as agreed by the Judicial Council and (Expressed as a percent of the Direct Cost of the Work.)
+(Multiply the percent at left by the Judicial Council's Estimated Direct Cost of the Work in the RFQ/P [\$] the successful respondent prior to the Construction Phase.
 CMR's General Conditions in its performance of the Work.
-This includes labor costs, equipment costs, materials FIXED PRICE FOR CMR's GENERAL CONDITIONS > This includes labor costs, equipment costs, inaterials costs, non-OCIP insurance costs, bond costs, etc. CMR must provide with its Fee Proposal a completed CMR's General Conditions Table in the form included \$ Total Price for Services figures in last column) \$
+This includes labor costs, equipment costs, materials costs, non-OCIP insurance costs, bond costs, etc. CMR must provide with its Fee Proposal a completed CMR's General Conditions Table in the form included herein.
+FIXED PRICE FOR CMR's GENERAL CONDITIONS > \$ T (Sum of ALL dollar \$

-^{} The price for the Preliminary Plan Phase, the Working Drawings Phase and the CMR's General Conditions in its performance of the Work shall be inclusive of all of CMR's profit and all costs expended in pursuit of performing the Services applicable to those Phases, including but not limited to any materials, payroll, overhead and administrative costs, travel and living expenses, licenses, insurance, incidentals, and any other fees or expenses expended or incurred when necessary for the performance of the Services specified in Exhibit A to the Agreement applicable to each item.
+\ The price for the Preliminary Plan Phase, the Working Drawings Phase and the CMR's General Conditions in its performance of the Work shall be inclusive of all of CMR's profit and all costs expended in pursuit of performing the Services applicable to those Phases, including but not limited to any materials, payroll, overhead and administrative costs, travel and living expenses, licenses, insurance, incidentals, and any other fees or expenses expended or incurred when necessary for the performance of the Services specified in Exhibit A to the Agreement applicable to each item.